3D-HGS: 3D Half-Gaussian Splatting: Related Work

 The original concept of splatting was introduced by Westover~\cite{westover1989interactive,westover1990footprint}, and improved by Zwicker et. al~\cite{zwicker2001ewa,zwicker2002ewa,zwicker2001surface}.
 Recently, the 3D-GS technique has achieved great success in photo-realistic neural rendering~\cite{kerbl20233d,wu2024recent}.

 Although 3D-GS has attained state-of-the-art performance in terms of rendering speed and quality, opportunities for further enhancements remain.
-Various studies~\cite{chen2024survey, dalal2024gaussian} have introduced modifications to the original 3D-GS framework.
-For instance, Mip-splatting~\cite{yu2023mip} limits the frequency of the 3D representation to no more than half the maximum sampling frequency, as determined by the training images.
+Various studies~\cite{chen2024survey, dalal2024gaussian} have introduced modifications to the original framework.
+For instance, Mip-splatting~\cite{yu2024mip} limits the frequency of the 3D representation to no more than half the maximum sampling frequency, as determined by the training images.
 Analytic-Splatting~\cite{liang2024analytic} employs a logistic function to approximate the Gaussian cumulative distribution function, thus refining each pixel’s intensity response to minimize aliasing.
-Similarly, SA-GS~\cite{song2024sa} adapts a 2D low-pass filter during testing based on rendering resolution and camera distance.
+Similarly, SA-GS~\cite{song2024sa} adapts during testing a 2D low-pass filter based on rendering resolution and camera distance.
 Scaffold-GS~\cite{lu2023scaffold} employs voxel grids for initializing 3D scenes and utilizes Multi-Layer Perceptrons (MLPs) to constrain and learn voxel features.
+Following a similar paradigm, SAGS~\cite{ververas2024sags} incorporates a graph neural network to capture structural relationships between individual Gaussians, preserving geometric consistency across neighboring regions during rendering.
 FreGS~\cite{zhang2024fregs} introduces frequency-domain regularization to the rendered 2D images to enhance the recovery of high-frequency details.
 2D-GS~\cite{huang20242d} aligns 3D scenes with 2D Gaussian kernels to improve surface normal representations.
+MCMC-GS~\cite{kheradmand20243d} applied Stochastic Gradient Langevin Dynamics (SGLD) to iteratively refine Gaussian positions.
 Lastly, GES~\cite{hamdi2024ges} employs generalized exponential kernels to reduce the memory required to store 3D information.

 The two papers most closely related to ours are 2D-GS~\cite{huang20242d} and GES~\cite{hamdi2024ges}, as they also focus on switching the reconstruction kernels.
 However, GES did not change the rasterizer but learned a scaling factor for each of the points to approximate different kernels.
 This method faces difficulties in complex 3D scenes.
 On the other hand, instead of doing a volumetric rendering as in the original 3D-GS, 2D-GS tries to do a surface rendering.
-Our method still learns a volumetric rendering of scenes to retain the rendering performance while enabling accurate modeling of discontinuous functions .
+Our method still learns a volumetric rendering of scenes to retain the rendering performance while enabling accurate modeling of discontinuous functions.